DarkJaslo/Horaris-FIB/README.md

 1. Clone / download the repository.
 2. In any console, navigate to the repository's directory and execute <tt>make</tt>.
 3. Then, type <tt>./Horaris-FIB</tt> to execute the program built by <tt>make</tt>.
-4. The program outputs schedules to the <tt>OUTPUT_SCHEDULES.txt</tt> file, which will be generated in the same directory.
-Every new schedule generation overwrites this file, so be careful.
+4. The program displays schedules at the side, one by one, with buttons to move between them.
+If no compatible schedule is found, it will display nothing.

 ### Program usage